FAQ ABOUT Applications

 Will the program provide visa assistance?

 If selected for the programme, you will receive visa support letters that are used to justify your visa application.
-However, we can not influence the process directly in the embassies.
+However, we can not influence the process directly in the embassies and you are responsible for researching how to apply for visa and you are responsible for collecting all needed documents and submitting your visa applications.

 If I am from Iceland, Liechtenstein, or Norway should I pay tuition-fees as a non-EU citizen?